oracle/terraform-provider-oci/website/docs/d/limits_limit_definitions.html.markdown

 * `are_quotas_supported` - If true, quota policies can be created on top of this resource limit.
 * `description` - The limit description.
+* `external_location_supported_subscriptions` - An array of subscription types that support ExternalLocations.
 * `is_deprecated` - Indicates if the limit has been deprecated.
 * `is_dynamic` - The limit for this resource has a dynamic value that is based on consumption across all Oracle Cloud Infrastructure services.
 * `is_eligible_for_limit_increase` - Indicates if the customer can request a limit increase for this resource.